Latest Post - This Week

 I'm hanging out at school until 5, when we leave on our trip.
 I got a soda and a fruit cup.
 I practiced my singing for once.
 I really want to do better on that.
 I don't know why I procrastinate so much.
 It's boring doing exercises, sure, but not THAT bad.

-After a half hour, I went to the library to work on the computer etc.
+After a half hour, I went to the library to do work on my laptop.

 I'm trying really hard to cut back on eating and making sure to test my blood sugar.
 It's so hard!

 The school now uses paper straws.
 Yuck.
 Those are awful.
 I'm going to have to bring in plastic ones from now on.
-I ordered some silicone ones on Amazon.
+I ordered some silicon ones on Amazon.
 Let's see if I like those or not.
+(I did not)

-We had heard about a professional chef who has great dinners....but it turns out, that's not entirely the case.
+We had heard about a professional chef who has great dinners at his own house, like a casual restaurant....but it turns out, that's not entirely the case.
 There's a professional chef who works in the area (mostly Texarkana).
 He has a gourmet catering service and will cater anything, no matter how many people.
 Interesting.
 Maybe we'll do that next time we have a party or special occasion!

 The library closes on Fridays at 5.
 I didn't know that!
 Fortunately I was planning to leave before that, anyway.
 I went over to the Chick-Fil-A to get a diet lemonade for the trip, and then I headed to Overstreet.
 It had gotten quite a bit colder already.
 I was glad to have a jacket.